Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: The Structural Model

 The parameters $\alpha_{s}$ and $c_{s}$ capture different unobserved shocks at the school level, and are conceptually different in terms of their policy implications. $\alpha_{s}$ captures unobserved shocks on GPA that do not affect student effort.
-These shocks, such as variation in teaching quality and school management, directly impact GPA irrespective of student effort.\footnote{This reasoning holds because GPA is unbounded.
-An increase in $\alpha_{s}$ necessarily results in a higher GPA, and thus a higher payoff, regardless of the effort level.
-If we were to consider a framework where GPA is bounded, an increase in $\alpha_{s}$ may decrease the effort for students nearing the upper bound of GPA \citep[e.g., see][]{fruehwirth2013identifying}.
-However, an increase in $\alpha_{s}$ does not have the same implication as an increase in $c_{s}$, which is the key factor in our framework.} On the other hand, $c_{s}$ captures shocks on student preferences, particularly on the marginal payoff.
+These shocks, such as variation in teaching quality and school management, directly impact GPA irrespective of student effort.\footnote{This reasoning holds as long as changes in $\alpha_{s}$ can affect GPA.
+In a nonlinear model with bounded GPA, an increase in $\alpha_{s}$ may have no effect if a student's GPA is already at the upper bound.
+However, $\alpha_{s}$ can still affect the GPA of students with moderate GPAs, regardless of their effort level.} On the other hand, $c_{s}$ captures shocks on student preferences, particularly on the marginal payoff.
 For instance, interventions aimed at making students more aware of the returns to academic achievement could influence the marginal payoff.
 Such a shock can be captured by $c_{s}$ and would influence effort and consequently GPA through equation (\ref{eq:gpaeffort}).
 We show that $\alpha_{s}$ and $c_{s}$ do not impact GPA in the same way (see Section \ref{sec:econometrics:reduced}).

 By substituting $y_{s,i}$ from Equation \eqref{eq:gpaeffort} into Equation \eqref{eq:payoff}, we obtain a payoff function that does not depend on GPA (see Appendix \ref{append:NE}).
 This new payoff function defines a static game with complete information, in which students simultaneously choose their effort levels to maximize their payoff.
 The best response function for the students is given by: